PatrickTheGamerz/OrangeVest/README.md

       settingsError.textContent = "";
       const u = getCurrentUser();
       if (!u) {
-        settingsError.textContent = "You must be signed in to change your password.";
+        settingsError.textContent = "You must be signed in (normal mode) to change your password.";
         return;
       }
       const newPw = newPasswordInput.value;